Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Discussions and Conclusions

-Certainly, there are shortcomings in the studies.
-The weak and static limit or the non-relativistic limit of the theory is studied and tested with the reference to the universal and successful part of MOND.
-It is unclear whether the full relativistic theory could solve some challenges of MOND, e.g. the bullet cluster and/or missing baryons in groups or clusters of galaxies.
-Qualitatively, for clusters colliding or other possible reasons, it is possible to see a deviation of the mass-centers between the baryonic matter and the effective ``missing matter'' in a full relativistic theory, since the ``missing matter'' here plays a similar role of the ``polarized charge'' w.r.t. the ``free charge'' as a flow or renormalization effect.
-And it is also unclear whether the full scale dependent theory could satisfactorily explain some sharp challenges in cosmology which are considered as the big success of CDM, e.g. a consistent history of structure formation and fitting the third and subsequent peaks of the acoustic spectrum in the Comic Microwave Background.
-Moreover, several unexplained discrepancies to the best fit $a_{0}$ given by the spiral galaxies are also reported in e.g. X-ray emitting groups or clusters of galaxies, but whether the discrepancies really correlate to the scale dependent correction (\ref{eq:scale dependent a0}) is yet unclear.
-Qualitatively, the X-ray observation has a higher typical energy scale compared with the conventional optical methods, leading to a smaller $\Delta\tau$ w.r.t the fiducial baryonic scale, and hence gives rise to a larger $a_{0}$.
-But frankly speaking, the rough consideration is more conceptual than practical.
-In fact there are various other possible corrections to $a_{0}$ and uncertainties in the estimate of the total mass of them, the problem might not have a simple solution, the predicted scale dependent correction should be a possible contribution if the Ricci flow effect of spacetime is inevitable.
-Further studies are certainly required.
+There are limitations in the studies.
+The transition trend away from Newtonian gravity of the theory is studied and tested with reference to the universal and successful part of MOND.
+However, the theory and MOND have completely different behaviors at the deep-MOND limit $a_{N}\ll a_{0}$.
+In this picture, although an acceleration floor is qualitatively predicted in the deep-MOND limit, the acceleration floor predicted at about $a_{min}\sim10^{-10}m/s^{2}$ appears higher than the observational hint if the transition trend is fit.
+As a result, the validity range of the transition trend is smaller than the range of the observed blue data points.
+Thus, if the idea that the MOND-like transition trend and the acceleration floor are both due to the cosmological constant (i.e. its broadening effect to the spectral lines) is on the right track, further effects must be taken into account.
+The question of the acceleration floor is still open in the paper.
+It is also unclear whether the full relativistic theory can solve some of the challenges of MOND, such as the bullet cluster and/or missing baryons in groups or clusters of galaxies.
+Qualitatively, the framework may provide a promising picture, as clusters colliding or for other possible reasons, it is possible to observe a separation of the mass-centers of the baryonic matter and the effective \textquotedblleft missing matter\textquotedblright{} in a full relativistic theory.
+This is analogous to the separation of the charge-centers of the free charge and the polarization charge when the free charge is sharply accelerated, and the response of the polarization charge is delayed due to its own inertia.
+Additionally, it is unclear whether the full scale-dependent theory can satisfactorily explain some of the sharp challenges in cosmology that are considered to be the big successes of CDM, such as a consistent history of structure formation and fitting the third and subsequent peaks of the acoustic spectrum in the Cosmic Microwave Background.
+Furthermore, there are several unexplained discrepancies to the global fit $a_{0}$ reported in e.g. \citep{Rodrigues:2018duc,10.1093/mnras/stu100}, but whether these discrepancies are truly correlated to the curvature or scale-dependent correction (\ref{eq:scale dependent a0}) is yet unclear.
+These issues require further study.